 Capital One Miles have become a premier transferable currency system over the past couple of years.
-In addition to Capital One’s long-popular travel eraser feature, Capital One miles cards now feature 1:1 transfers to a range of valuable airline and hotel partners.
+In addition to Capital One’s long-popular ability to cover travel charges with points, Capital One miles cards now feature 1:1 transfers to a range of valuable airline and hotel partners.
 Furthermore, Capital One makes it very easy to combine rewards between your cards or even between cardholders.
-Capital One has even introduced an ultra-premium card with the launch of the Capital One Venture X Rewards card and now competes directly with the likes of Chase Ultimate Rewards, Citi ThankYou Points, and Amex Membership Rewards.
+Capital One’s “Miles” rewards compete directly with other transferable points programs such as Chase Ultimate Rewards, Citi ThankYou Points, and Amex Membership Rewards.

 Earn Capital One “Miles”